danReynolds/EARTH121/lessons/MassWasting.md

 ## Other Periglacial Features

 Processes related to permafrost and resulting features like solifluction lobes are called periglacial.
 Periglacial process often initiate mass wasting events in cold environments.

+Frozen patches called talik can exist under the ground surface, usually lakes.
+Some of these lakes gradually freeze to form ice-cored mounds covered with tundra vegetation called **pingoes**.

+During winter, the active layer freezes, causing frost heaving of the ground surface, cryoturbation (ice mixing) of soil horizons below.

+Where permafrost melts, because of climate change, talik expansion, or human activities, irregular features form on the surface resulting in **thermokarst** topography, including thaw lakes.